Welcome to our Governors’ section.

 Please find below details of how our Governing body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

-I have been a school Governor at Herne for nearly 9 years, and am in my 4th year as Chair of Governors.
-Both my children attended the school and I am now a Local Authority Governor.
-I sit on the Finance, Buildings and Resources committee and the Teaching and learning Committee and am frequently involved with the Head teacher and Leadership team on local authority and educational matters that involve the school.
+I have been a school Governor at Herne for 11 years, and have been Chair for 7 years.
+I am currently a Local Authority Governor and I sit on the Resources committee and the Teaching and learning Committee and am frequently involved with the Head teacher and Leadership team on local authority and educational matters that involve the school.
 I enjoy mountain biking, motorcycling and reading.
 I initially volunteered to be a school governor so that I could be involved more in the education system and be able to make decisions which are in the best interests of the children and young people at Herne Junior School.
 My role has since evolved with time and experience and responsibilities include ensuring that the school has sound and efficient leadership and governance.
-My background is telecommunications and I have spent many years abroad predominantly in South East Asia so not only do I bring my own knowledge and skills to the role, but, in ensuring that we all work as a team makes for far more effective decision making and hopefully a well-run and successful school
+My background is telecommunications and I have spent many years abroad predominantly in South East Asia so not only do I bring my own knowledge and skills to the role, but in ensuring that we all work as a team makes for far more effective decision making and hopefully a well-run and successful school.

 Local Authority Governor